We loved how this heats the water quickly and lets you grind beans effortlessly.

 Some users find this machine too noisy.

-Integrates burr coffee grinder and "smart" tamping station.
-Allows active temperature control as well as 3 presets.
+Integrates burr coffee grinder and "smart" tamping station for control over quality and freshness.
+Dual heating action warms water and milk simultaneously.
+Offers active temperature control as well as three presets.
 Sports a frothing wand for foam art.
-Offers 1 second quick start.
-Dual action heats water and milk simultaneously.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested most of our top five — the EC155 Bar Pump Espresso and Cappuccino Maker and the La Specialista Prestigio — to be sure that these products are worth your time.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.